sher-somas/Tesla-owners-manual-chat-bot/README.md

 ## Project Overview

-This repository contains two core Python files, `ingest.py` and `app.py`, designed to enable a **WhatsApp chatbot** that can intelligently answer questions about Tesla car manuals.
+This repository contains three core Python files, `ingest.py`, `app.py`, and  `main.py` designed to enable a **WhatsApp chatbot** that can intelligently answer questions about Tesla car manuals.
 The bot uses a **Retrieval-Augmented Generation (RAG)** approach to fetch information from Tesla's manuals and respond to user queries via WhatsApp.

-The bot is hosted using **Flask**, and the setup integrates **ngrok** and **Twilio** for receiving and sending messages. **Pinecone** is used for vector storage of Tesla manual chunks, and **OpenAI** is used for embedding generation.
+The bot is hosted using **FastAPI**, and the setup integrates **ngrok** for local development and testing and **Twilio** for receiving and sending messages. **Pinecone** is used for vector storage of Tesla manual chunks, and **OpenAI** is used for embedding generation.
 Finally, **LangChain** is leveraged for retrieval and response generation from the documents.

 ---

 ## How It Works

 - **ingest.py**: Handles loading, chunking, and embedding Tesla manuals into **Pinecone**.
-- **app.py**: Hosts the API that Twilio interacts with via WhatsApp, which retrieves and answers queries by leveraging the embeddings stored in Pinecone.
+- **app.py**: LangChain that utilizes meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo LLM for generating responses.
+- **main.py**: Hosts the backend with endpoints catering to whatsapp as well as web based requests.

 ---